CCHS Subject Outlines

 • We have audited our provision of the wider curriculum and where there is not full curriculum coverage, we ensure that these needs are met through enrichment opportunities and cross-curricula delivery.

 • The development of students’ personal and social skills, and their spiritual and cultural development are addressed specifically through the PSHEE programme and school assemblies, as well as permeating the whole curriculum, both formal and hidden.

 • The importance of developing ICT, literacy and numeracy, is recognised by the allocation of additional lessons at KS3 for students with prior attainment in English and mathematics below national expectations and a continuing emphasis on the further development of these skills across the whole curriculum.

-• The range of subjects on offer in the school at Key Stage 3 and 4, and the qualifications they currently lead to, is shown in the table at the bottom of this webpage.
+• The range of subjects on offer in the school at Key Stage 3 and 4, and the qualifications they currently lead to, are detailed within our Curriculum micro-site.